SciCatProject/scicatlive/services/backendv4/README.md

 ## Enable additional features

-Additionally, by setting the env variable `ENABLE_JOBS`, the [elastic search](../elastic/) service is started and the backend is configured to connect to them.
+Additionally, by setting the env variable `ELASTIC_ENABLED`, the [elastic search](../elastic/) service is started and the backend is configured to connect to them.

 ## Dependencies